USS Massachusetts (BB-2): Spanish–American War

 After the outbreak of the Spanish–American War, the Flying Squadron steamed to Key West.
 There, Schley met with Rear Admiral Sampson, who had just returned from the bombardment of San Juan, Puerto Rico.
 They discussed the possible locations of the Spanish squadron, under Admiral Cervera, and Schley was sent to the harbor of Cienfuegos, Cuba, to look for Cervera.
 Schley arrived off Cienfuegos, on 22 May, and took several days to establish that Cervera's ships were not in the harbor.
-The squadron then proceeded to Santiago de Cuba, the only other port on the southern coast of Cuba, large enough for the Spanish ships, arriving after several delays on 29 May.
+The squadron then proceeded to Santiago de Cuba, the only other port on the southern coast of Cuba that was large enough for the Spanish ships, arriving after several delays on 29 May.
 On arrival, the Spanish cruiser Cristóbal Colón, was visible from outside the harbor entrance, confirming that the Spanish fleet was in the harbor.
 Schley blockaded the harbor and informed Sampson, who arrived with his own squadron on 1 June, and assumed overall command.

 During the next month Massachusetts took part in the blockade of Santiago de Cuba, occasionally bombarding the harbor forts.
 On the night of 2–3 July, she and the two cruisers New Orleans and Newark, left the blockade to load coal in Guantanamo Bay, Cuba.
 This caused her to miss the Battle of Santiago de Cuba, on 3 July, in which the Spanish fleet attempted to break through the blockade and was completely destroyed.
 The next day the battleship came back to Santiago de Cuba, where she and Texas fired at the disarmed Spanish cruiser Reina Mercedes, which was being scuttled by the Spanish, in an attempt to block the harbor entrance channel.
 Massachusetts was then sent to Puerto Rico, to support the American occupation until she steamed home to New York, on 1 August, arriving on 20 August.